 Even something as simple as very cool weather could cause a gardenia plant to have its leaves turn yellow.
 Generally, gardenias are going to do best when the daytime temperatures range between 65 and 75 degrees Fahrenheit.

 Gardenias enjoy nighttime temperatures between 60 and 65 degrees Fahrenheit.
-When the weather starts to get way colder than that, it’s going to cause problems for the gardenias.
+When the weather starts to get way colder than that, it’s going to cause problems for them.

 It’ll wind up bothering the plant enough that it will start to experience leaf yellowing.
 The leaves may also start to drop when the temperatures get too cold.

-You might need to take steps to protect your gardenias if the weather is supposed to be too cold.
+You might need to take steps to protect them if the weather is supposed to be too cold.
 Always try to keep an eye on the weather so that you won’t be caught off-guard by a situation like this.

 Knowing the potential causes of yellowing leaves in gardenias should make you feel more at ease.
 Now that you have an understanding of what could be going wrong, it’ll be easier to troubleshoot the problem.